gchq/coreax/README.md

 # Define a weights optimiser to learn optimal weights for the coreset after creation
 weights_optimiser = MMDWeightsOptimiser(kernel=kernel)

-# Compute a coreset using kernel herding with a Squared exponential kernel.
+# Compute a coreset using kernel herding with a squared exponential kernel.
 herding_object = KernelHerding(
     kernel=kernel,
     weights_optimiser=weights_optimiser